mikelaspina/histogrammar-rs/README.md

 See [histogrammar.org](http://histogrammar.org) for a complete introduction to Histogrammar.

-This is a pure Python implementation.
+This is a pure Rust implementation.